phantombuster/legacy-docs/api.rst

     GET /api/v1/script/by-name/{mode}/{name}

-Get a script record by name.
+Get a script record by its name.

 ``{name}`` (``String``)
     Name of the script to retrieve, with its extension (``.js`` or ``.coffee``).